destessm/wombo-combo/README.md

 Particle Effects!

-Started working on a new camera, might get that done post-submission (if so, I'll resend the repo after)
+Started working on a new camera, might get that done post-submission (if so, I'll resend the repo after) I actually added a small functionality to the bad camera I am using: a, s and d now move the position of the "At" away from the center of my terrain.
+Works the same as moving the eye.
+Terrible, I know, but I just wanted to get it to look at something besides the center.

 This time everything seems to actually be working!
 My only small issue is with the randomness of the directions for my particles; sometimes they form lines because